jknapka/mvca/src/tg/unter/README.txt

   - (done) Veronica and Velma have not committed to any events that overlap the interval from 10:00 AM to 11:00 AM on Sunday morning, so they should receive alerts.
   - Alerts are sent via email, and via text (if the volunteer has indicated text alert preference).
   - (done) Volunteer phone numbers are visible on the event page to logged-in coordinators, so they can make confirmation phone calls to volunteers.
-  - Coordinator phone numbers are visible to volunteers for the events to which they have committed.
+  - (done) Coordinator phone numbers are visible to volunteers for the events to which they have committed.
 Only the phone numbers for the coordinators who created those events are visible to volunteers, and only to the volunteers